mspass-team/mspass/docs/source/user_manual/importing_data.rst

     where a large request will have missing data that we know are present at the data center.
 The reason is that web service is, by design, a one way request with no conversation between the client and server to guarantee success.
-The authors of obspy's :code:`mass_downloader` method seem to have done some tricks to reduce this problem but it is not clear to us if it has been completely solved.
+The authors of obspy's :code:`bulk_download` method seem to have done some tricks to reduce this problem but it is not clear to us if it has been completely solved.